-- √ 5-10 minutes in length, - ✓ Recorded via iObservation. - ✓ Same day, actionable feedback provided to the teacher, and - ✓ Results will not be used in final evaluation scores.
+- √ 5-10 minutes in length, - ✓ Recorded via iObservation, - ✓ Same day, actionable feedback provided to the teacher, and - ✓ Results will not be used in final evaluation scores.

-Interventions and Support Plans for Teachers Job-Embedded Support
+Interventions and Support Plans for Teachers

+Job-Embedded Support

-To continue the alignment with developing a team of highly skilled, well-trained teachers, and leaders, and staff to assist in professional learning and peer-to-peer developmental opportunities at school, department, and district levels.
+Our job-embedded support is to continue the alignment with developing a team of highly-skilled, well-trained teachers, leaders, and staff to assist in professional learning and peer-to-peer developmental opportunities at school, department, and district levels.
 OKCPS will provide timely intervention for "struggling" teachers and staff.
-We are committed to developing the scope-and-sequence of professional development courses to be completed at each stage of a teacher's career.
-We are committed to setting and articulating the professional standards for all staff by job-type and provide training programs aligned to those expectations.
-We are also committed to the facilitation of an induction of new teachers by offering orientation, training, and mentor-teacher support.
-The district has a multitude of resources for teachers to receive additional interventions and supports.
+We are committed to developing the scope and sequence of professional development courses to be completed at each stage of a teacher's career.
+We are committed to setting and articulating the professional standards for all staff by job type and provide training programs aligned to those expectations.
+We are also committed to the facilitation of induction of new teachers by offering orientation, training, and mentor-teacher support.
+The district has many resources for teachers to receive additional interventions and support.

-- 1. Category I teachers will receive additional support and resources through jobembedded professional development, The New Teacher Induction Program, Lead Mentor Teacher Program, and the OKCPS Instructional Coaching Program. - 2.
-Category II teachers will receive additional support and resources through jobembedded professional development and the OKCPS Instructional Coaching Program. - 3.
-If a teacher is rated as "Needs Improvement" or below, then by statute, the teacher will receive a "comprehensive remediation plan and instructional coaching."
+- 1. Category I teachers will receive additional support and resources through job-embedded professional development, The New Teacher Induction Program, Lead Mentor Teacher Program, and the OKCPS Instructional Coaching Program. - 2.
+Category II teachers will receive additional support and resources through job-embedded professional development the teacher may elect to participate in the OKCPS Instructional Coaching Program.

+- 3. If a teacher is rated as "Needs Improvement" or below, then by statute, the teacher will receive a "comprehensive remediation plan and instructional coaching."
 See 70 O.S.
 6-101.16.
 The District will use SMART Goals to complete this task. - 4.
 A principal may recommend a teacher to participate in additional professional development based on the Marzano Focused Teacher Evaluation Model.
-This includes, but is not limited to professional development offerings and individual coaching sessions. - 5.
+This includes but is not limited to professional development offerings and individual coaching sessions. - 5.
 Teachers may also benefit from the instructional coaching services of the Curriculum Instruction and Assessment Department, Early Childhood Education Department, Educational Technology Services Department, Language and Cultural Services Department, Professional Development Department, School Climate and Student Discipline Department, and the Special Education Department. - 6.
 On his/her own initiative, a teacher may participate in additional out-of-district professional development aligned with the Marzano Focused Teacher Evaluation Model.

-A teacher's progress through the program may be assessed through reviewing observation data, but not limited to, conferences, teacher provided evidence, and student work evidence.
-It is recommended to conduct additional informal observations through iObservation that will not count towards a final evaluation, to assess progress.
+A teacher's progress through the program may be assessed through reviewing observation data but is not limited to conferences, teacher-provided evidence, and student work evidence.
+It is recommended to conduct additional walkthroughs observations through iObservation that will not count towards a final evaluation to assess progress.
 Evaluators will provide clear, actionable feedback to teachers.

-All Departments will work cooperatively to provide opportunities with job-embedded professional development directly related to each teacher's SMART Goals.
+All Departments will work cooperatively to provide opportunities for job-embedded professional development directly related to each teacher's SMART Goals.